retifrav/scraps/ffmpeg/index.md

 This will cut 66 seconds (00:01:06) from `1.mp4` starting from 00:03:05 timestamp and save it to `cup.mp4`.
 Putting `-ss 00:03:05` before `-i` [makes it](https://stackoverflow.com/a/33188399/) to start cutting from the nearest keyframe, so you won't have frozen frames or shit in your output video.

-If you still get weird results such as messed up keyframes and weird timings, especially on short cuts, try to drop `-codec copy`, so it's just:
+If you still get bad results such as messed up keyframes and weird timings, especially on short cuts, try to drop `-codec copy`, so it's just:

 ``` sh
 $ ffmpeg -ss 00:00:06 -i out.mp4 -t 00:00:11 cut.mp4